Atkinson, Maine

-Atkinson is an unincorporated township and former town in Piscataquis County, Maine, United States, and part of the state's Unorganized Territory.
+Atkinson is an unincorporated township and former town in Piscataquis County, Maine, United States, and part of the unorganized territory of Southeast Piscataquis, Maine.
 Its population was 326 at the 2010 census.

 History

 The township was named after Judge Atkinson, a landholder.
 It was settled in 1804 and incorporated as a town on February 12, 1819.

 Following three votes by the town to deorganize, the state legislature approved the town's efforts with a law taking effect on April 12, 2018.
 The town's residents confirmed their desire to deorganize by a vote of 187 of 19 on November 6, 2018.
 The town officially deorganized on July 1, 2019.